nd1511/OMASGAN_/README.md

 Project Website: [OMASGAN Project](https://anonymous.4open.science/r/5e66e0b0-3b52-441c-91d1-06cfb9e0cbb6/).

-OMASGAN retrains by including the generated points on the boundary and we note that in the paper “OMASGAN: Out-of-Distribution Minimum Anomaly Score GAN for Sample Generation on the Boundary”, in our ablation study, the baseline is the model without retraining.
+OMASGAN retrains by including the generated OoD samples on the boundary and we note that in the paper “OMASGAN: Out-of-Distribution Minimum Anomaly Score GAN for Sample Generation on the Boundary”, in our ablation study, the baseline is the model without retraining.

 ## Acknowledgements: